jump-cellpainting/2024_Chandrasekaran_Morphmap/00.download-and-process-annotations/README.md

 - Protein accession

 ### Wikipathway annotations
-Wikipathway annotations were downloaded from
+Wikipathway annotations were downloaded as described in `08.process-wikipathway-annotations.ipynb` and stored in the `input/` folder.
+Then they were processed in the notebook `08.process-wikipathway-annotations.ipynb` and the processed file was written to `output/wikipathway-annotations.tsv.gz`.
+The file contains the following columns.

+- `ncbi_geneid`: NCBI gene ID
+- `wikipathway`: Wikipathway ID